eminorhan/hvm-1/README.md

 **Pretraining data (`y`):**
 * `hvm1`: pretrained with the full ~5k-hour human-like video dataset at 224x224 resolution.
-* `hvm1@448`: pretrained the full ~5k-hour human-like video dataset at 448x448 resolution.
+* `hvm1@448`: pretrained with the full ~5k-hour human-like video dataset at 448x448 resolution.

 The models were all pretrained with the spatiotemporal MAE objective using code from [this repository](https://github.com/eminorhan/mae_st).
 The SLURM batch scripts used for training all models can be found [here](https://github.com/eminorhan/mae_st/tree/master/scripts).